Under the Skin Ending, Explained

 “Under the Skin” Meaning

 The alien peels off the human skin, including her face, and looks at her human self with her real eyes for the one last time.
-Perhaps, this is what she was trying to find within the mirrors.
+Perhaps this is what she was trying to find within the mirrors.
 The real self.
-As the human eyes blink at her, the logger returns with a can of fuel and splashes it over her and then, sets her on fire.
+As the human eyes blink at her, the logger returns with a can of fuel and splashes it over her and then sets her on fire.

 The Ending

 It came like a river – splashing and splurging, meandering and moving places, yet calm and composed and as if it were on a mission – a rather good one at that.
 Apparently, on her so-called “alien” planet, there’s a huge demand for the human organs or the gooey stuff that flows out of a slit after the victims are drowned in the pool of redemption.
 Perhaps, there was no other way for the alien to survive for more than a few days on this planet.
-Even after so many “uncertainty” adjectives, we’re clear on the fact that it was the emotional side of the humans which served as a deterrence to the invading species.
-Though more or less, this was a soft invasion, where the hunting and victimization happened only for “single” males and things were kept under the wraps, the weakness was within.
+Even after so many “uncertainty” adjectives, we’re clear on the fact that it was the emotional side of the humans that served as a deterrence to the invading species.
+Though more or less, this was a soft invasion, where the hunting and victimization happened only for “single” males and things were kept under wraps, the weakness was within.

 Despite being with a lot of loose ends, ‘Under the Skin’ is the epitome of abstract filmmaking, so much so, that the abstraction itself is abstract and questionable.
-From the “mirror” stuff to the victim’s pool to the icky stuff flowing out on a belt to the eye in the beginning, things have meanings which again have meanings.
-To put it simply, the revelations were deliberately given away or hidden in plain sight, and despite how simple or complicated any moment seemed like, there was always more to it.
+From the “mirror” stuff to the victim’s pool to the icky stuff flowing out on a belt to the eye in the beginning, things have meanings, which again have meanings.
+To put it simply, the revelations were deliberately given away or hidden in plain sight, and despite how simple or complicated any moment seemed, there was always more to it.

 Read More in Explainers: American Psycho | The Shutter Island | The Others